 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2021, Fokker, a subsidiary of GKN Aerospace Services Limited based in the UK, reported its carbon emissions data, although specific figures for total emissions were not disclosed.
-The company is committed to significant climate action, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
-Fokker has set ambitious near-term targets, including a 50% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, using 2020 as the baseline year.
-Additionally, the company aims to reduce absolute Scope 3 emissions—covering fuel and energy-related activities, transportation, waste, business travel, and employee commuting—by 25% by 2030, with a 2022 baseline.
-Long-term goals include a 90% reduction in both Scope 1 and 2 emissions by 2050 and a similar 90% reduction in Scope 3 emissions by the same year.
-Furthermore, Fokker is committed to ensuring that 70% of its suppliers, based on spend, will have science-based targets by 2028.
-These commitments align with industry standards for climate action, reflecting Fokker's dedication to sustainability and reducing its environmental impact.
+In 2021, Fokker, headquartered in Great Britain, reported no specific carbon emissions data.
+However, the company has made significant climate commitments aimed at reducing its greenhouse gas emissions.
+Fokker's parent company, GKN Aerospace Services Limited, has set ambitious targets to achieve net-zero emissions across its value chain by 2050.
+The near-term goals include a 50% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, using 2020 as the baseline year.
+Additionally, GKN Aerospace aims to cut absolute Scope 3 emissions—covering fuel and energy-related activities, transportation, waste, business travel, and employee commuting—by 25% by 2030, with a 2022 baseline.
+For the long term, GKN Aerospace has committed to a 90% reduction in both Scope 1 and 2 emissions by 2050, as well as a 90% reduction in Scope 3 emissions by the same year.
+Furthermore, the company plans for 70% of its suppliers, based on spend, to have science-based targets by 2028.
+These commitments align with industry standards for climate action and demonstrate Fokker's dedication to sustainability and reducing its carbon footprint.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Fokker is committed to some reduction initiatives we track.
+Fokker is participating in some of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.